tudelft/AE4353-Y24/README.md

    	Copy this path.

    	d.
+Open Visual Studio Code and select "File -> Open Folder" to choose the repository folder.

-Go back to the directory of the repository and start Visual Studio Code:
+	  Alternatively, on Windows/Linux, you can navigate to the repository directory in your **Ubuntu** terminal and start Visual Studio Code with the following commands:

 	```bash
 	cd ~/AE4353-Y24
 	code .
 	```

    	e.
 Find the `.devcontainer/devcontainer.json` file and modify it as follows:

  	1. Open the `.devcontainer/devcontainer.json` file.